wilberh/Simulation-of-waiting-queues/README.md

-#PROGRAM: Simulation of waiting queues at an airline check-in counter
+#Simulation of waiting queues at an airline check-in counter

-DATE:
-February 21st, 2015
+-February 21st, 2015

 NEW JERSEY INSTITUTE OF TECHNOLOGY (NJIT) COURSE:
 CIS-610-Data Structures and Algorithms